Nexus-for-FRC/Nexus/README.md

 A web-based event management system designed to improve the team experience at FRC events.

-**Current status**: Available for 2024 offseason events

 ## Bugs/Feature requests
 [File issues here](https://github.com/frc-queue/frc-queue/issues/new) to report bugs or request new features.

 ## Change log
+### 2025 Preseason- January

+#### Announcement notifications
+- Teams can now opt in to recieve Slack or Discord notifications for event announcements and parts requests.
+The parts requests system will be available at all events.

 ### 2024 Offseason- December

 #### Pick-a-pit
 - Pick-a-Pit is a system that allows teams to select their pit location for a specific event.
 Access can be prioritized to provide a team incentive, for example, to encourage volunteering.
-Pick-a-Pit was trialed in Northern California for the 2024 season and is now available by request for any FRC event.
+Pick-a-Pit was trialed in Northern California for the 2024 season and is now available for any event.
+Select "Pick-a-pit" in the volunteer menu for your event to get started.

 #### The Map Update
 - Added Pit Mapper (beta) tool that allows volunteers to design pit maps that can be viewed by volunteers and teams at the event